 shall be appointed by order of the board of county commissioners

 of the county, and shall serve at the pleasure of the board.
 The

 person appointed as accountant shall be a certified public

-accountant and shall possess such other qualifications as may be
+accountant or shall be a certified public finance officer and shall possess such other qualifications as may be

 deemed appropriate by the board.
 (Ord.
 83-11-5 §l(part), 1983;

 Ord.
 82-5-1 §2, 1982) (Ord.
 2014-09-05, boc signed 10/15/14)

 serve as budget officer.
 The county accountant shall act as

 budget officer in accordance with the Oregon Local Budget Law.

 (Ord.
 83-11-5 §l(part), 1983; Ord.
 82-5-1 §3, 1982)